 can be combined,

 pip install pysam

-builtin htslib source code within pysam.
+builtin htslib source code within pysam and allow

 Pysam will attempt to configure htslib to turn on some advanced features.
 If these fail, for example due to missing library dependencies (libcurl, libcrypto), it will fall back to conservative defaults.